-The timeline from application to land use approval is expected to range from 12-18 months.
+The timeline from application to land use approval is expected to range from 12-18 months from the application date of November 21st 2019.
 Construction and operational permits would follow as needed.

-The Company believes it drilling program has been successful but cautions investors no current mineral resources or mineral reserves have been defined.
+The Company believes its drilling program has been successful but cautions investors no current mineral resources or mineral reserves have been defined.
 The Company's submission of an application for a Use Permit from Nevada County requires information regarding planned throughput and material quantities.
 The Company cautions investors that no technical report has been filed to support that this rate of production can be achieved.
 The Company has not completed a feasibility study to establish mineral reserves and therefore has not demonstrated economic viability of the IM Mine.
 The Company has not made a production decision for the IM Mine.